Best Film for the Pentax MZ-50

-The best film to use in your Pentax ME F will have to depend on the lens, lighting, and type of film you want to use.
+The best film to use in the Pentax MZ-50 will have to be based on the available light, lens, and if you want to use color or black & white.

-Kodak UltraMax 400 - A terrific choice for a wide range of conditions.
-Using Kodak UltraMax 400 you should be able to handhold the ME F in the majority of situations.
+Kodak UltraMax 400 - A good selection for a diverse range of conditions.
+Using Kodak UltraMax 400 you should have the ability to handhold the MZ-50 in just about all circumstances.

-To really bring the ideal look out of the film, you will want to over-expose it by 1 or 2-stops.
-This will provide the outstanding colors everyone loves Kodak Gold for.
+To really bring the ideal look out of the film, you’ll need to over-expose it by 1 or 2-stops.
+This will produce the gorgeous colors people love the film for.

-Kodak Portra 400 - Among the enthusiasts online, Portra 400 is the top color 35mm film.
-Overexpose Portra 400 by 1 or 2-stops to get the appearance the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
+Overexpose it by 1 or 2-stops to get the rendering the film is known for.

-Kodak Portra is also for sale in ISO 800 and 160 emulsions.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also available to buy.
+Kodak Portra is also for sale in ISO 160 and 800 emulsions.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also available to purchase.